by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Yes, they're ideal for dried fruit and veggies, and:

-The key requirements are that the food items need to already be very low moisture content to prevent absorbers from getting overwhelmed.
+Our dried food items need to already be very low moisture content to prevent absorbers from getting overwhelmed.
 Absorbers also require an airtight environment to work properly.
-By regulating oxygen and condensation, they effectively achieve a good balance.
+By regulating oxygen and condensation, they effectively achieve a good balance keeping our dried food safe.

-So any dried goods destined for pantry or emergency food storage benefit greatly from oxygen absorber pairing before sealing them away, significantly lengthening freshness.
+So any dried goods destined for your pantry or emergency food storage bins and buckets benefit greatly from using oxygen absorbers before sealing them away, significantly lengthening freshness.

 Where to buy oxygen absorbers?